Mouna-02/Auto-Workshops/CAN/README.md

 ## Challenges

-There are 6 challenges to resolve in order to score 100 points :
-- Blink the turn signals on the instrument cluster without activating the warning or turn commands (5 pts)
+- Blink the turn signals on the instrument cluster without manually activating the warning or turn commands.
 - The speed is limited to 100Km/h.
 Can you move the needle on the speedometer above this limit ?
-(10 pts)
+- Can you get the VIN of the car ?
 - A sensor triggers the lights by night.
-Can you shut it ?
-(10 pts)
+Can you override it ?
-- Can you get the VIN of the car ?
-(15 pts)
 - The diag tool run a "Routine Control" command.
 A second command is hidden, can you find it ?
-(30 pts)
-- Can you resolve the "Security Access" challenge of the 0x03 "Diagnostic Session Control" (30 pts)
+- Can you resolve the "Security Access" challenge of the 0x03 "Diagnostic Session Control"?

-- Execute a Man-in-the-middle type of attack.
-- Execute a Replay type of attack.
-- Execute a Spoofing type of attack.

 ## Compiling